Wandmalfarbe/pandoc-latex-template/Readme.md

 2. Execute the following command

     ```bash
-    pandoc Myfile.md -o Myfile.pdf --from markdown --template eisvogel --listings --latexmathml
+    pandoc example.md -o example.pdf --from markdown --template eisvogel --listings --latexmathml
     ```

-    where `MyFile.md` is the markdown file you want to convert to PDF.
+    where `example.md` is the markdown file you want to convert to PDF.

-In order to have nice headers and footers you need to supply metadata to your Document.
+In order to have nice headers and footers you need to supply metadata to your document.
 You can do that with a [YAML metadata block](http://pandoc.org/MANUAL.html#extension-yaml_metadata_block) at the top of your markdown document (see the [example markdown file](example/example.md)).
 Your markdown document may look like the following:

 ```markdown
 ---